taocode/sanity-template-sveltekit-portfolio/template/README.md

 2. Copy `.env.development.template` to `.env.development` and paste in the token: `SANITY_READ_TOKEN="yourTokenHere"`.
 3. Restart the development server (`ctrl + C` and `npm run dev`).

-If you want to disable the preview you can set `watchMode: false` in gatsby-config.js.
-If you just want to preview published changes you can set `overlayDrafts: false` in gatsby-config.js.

 ## Deploy changes